-The classification tree is one such approach that provides an easy way to create flowchart-based categorisation.
-In this work, we first compared the symptoms and blood test parameters of EBV-and/or CMV-infected patients in the cohort investigated to the non-EBV/CMV group and then utilised the decision tree to develop a model that separates EBV/CMV patients from non-EBV/CMV patients.
+In this work, we first compared the symptoms and blood test parameters of EBV- and/or CMV-infected patients in the cohort investigated to the non-EBV/CMV group and then utilised the decision tree to develop a model that separates EBV/CMV patients from non-EBV/CMV patients.
 This research aims to avoid unwarranted antibiotic use in children with tonsillitis.
 In our study, serological tests showed that 37.60% of patients were infected with EBV or CMV (30.17% EBV, 2.48% CMV and 4.96% CMV or EBV).
-These findings are consistent with previous research, which estimated the incidence of EBV in children with tonsillitis ranging from 9% to 58%.
+These findings are consistent with previous research, which estimated the incidence of EBV in children with tonsillitis ranging from 9% to 58% (32-33).
 Bacteriological culture was also performed on the cohort.
 Only 2.48% of the overall group tested positive for GAS.
-This is slightly lower than the stated incidence of 15-30% in the literature, but it is consistent with studies that highlight the overestimation of GAS in tonsillitis.
+This is slightly lower than the stated incidence of 15-30% in the literature, but it is consistent with studies that highlight the overestimation of GAS in tonsillitis (32, 34-38).
+One explanation for the observed low GAS prevalence could be antibiotic overuse, as physicians consider viruses as possible etiologic factors, but in most cases, they begin antibiotic treatment as well due to the longer turnaround time of serology, bacterial culture, and the fear of streptococcal illness complications.

-Following the formation of the EBV/CMV and non-EBV/CMV groups based on the serological test, the different clinical parameters were explored.
-The findings revealed that lymphadenopathy, hepatosplenomegaly, exudation, and sore throat are the more common symptoms of the EBV/CMV group.
+Following the formation of the EBV/CMV and non-EBV/CMV groups based on the serological test, the different clinical parameters were explored to determine which are specific to the EBV/CMV group.
+To begin, each symptom was examined using univariate methods.
+The findings revealed that lymphadenopathy, hepatosplenomegaly, exudation, and sore throat are the more common symptoms of the EBV/CMV group, with these frequencies substantially different from the non-EBV/CMV group.
+Not unexpectedly, as these symptoms are already well-described and known features of EBV/CMV infections, and the prevalence we observed is consistent with the literature (39-40).
 Furthermore, we discovered that cough and nasal discharge were much less common in the EBV/CMV group vs the non-EBV/CMV group.
-This conclusion is consistent with the literature.
+This conclusion is consistent with the literature, which describes cough and runny nose as less prevalent symptoms in children with EBV infection than lymphadenopathy, hepatosplenomegaly, or exudation (41).
 We confirmed that the mean levels of GOT and GPT were considerably more significant in EBV/CMV patients, while the mean levels of CRP were lower on average (Figure 1).
-Several investigations have found that CRP levels are higher in bacterial than in viral upper respiratory tract infections.
+This observation was supported by literature data, which revealed that more than 80% of patients with EBV/CMV-caused IM have increased liver enzymes, suggesting that this can be utilised as a diagnostic marker for IM (42).
+Transaminase levels are elevated due to liver damage produced by periportal lymphocyte infiltration and activated Kupfer cells as part of a systemic response to viral infection (43-44).
+Several investigations have found that CRP levels are higher in bacterial than in viral upper respiratory tract infections (45).
 However, our results cannot be fully interpreted in this light, as the non-EBV/CMV group does not only include cases of bacterial infection.
 As with CRP, the significantly higher mean age in the EBV/CMV group cannot be compared to the published literature.
+The fact that viral infections are substantially more prevalent in older children than bacterial infections is well known, but interpretation is problematic due to the heterogeneity of the non-EBV/CMV group (46).